 Image Title: Enter the image title in the provided box to display it when hovering over the image.

-To style how the element looks, please navigate to the Design tab and follow the instructions in this article.
+For more advanced customization, please navigate to the Advanced tab and follow the instructions in this article.